top of page

 Reflect

 Personal change takes time.
 It’s hard to form new habits and mindsets.
-The Earth Leadership Program provides opportunities for participants to envision their own futures as well as the futures they want to see.
-We provide time for discussions with colleagues, listening walks, and journal writing.
-Whatever your idiosyncratic method of synthesizing ideas may be, we make space for it.
+The Earth Leadership Program provided opportunities for participants to envision their own futures as well as the futures they want to see.
+We provided time for discussions with colleagues, listening walks, and journal writing.
+Whatever your idiosyncratic method of synthesizing ideas may be, we made space for it.

 2